joshmarinacci/meowlang/blog1/blog1.md

 In this case we just want to convert the matched text into a real Javascript integer.

 All semantic functions have an implicit `this` object with some useful properties.
-The `interval` property represents the part of the input text that matches this node. `this.interval.contents` is the matched input as a string.
+The `source` property represents the part of the input text that matches this node. `this.sourceString` is the matched input as a string.
 Calling the built in JavaScript function `parseInt` turns this string to a number.
 The `10` argument to `parseInt` tells JavaScript that we are giving it a number in base ten.
 If we leave it out then JS will assume it's base 10